Prediction market: Empirical studies

-The effects of manipulation and biases are also internal challenges prediction markets need to deal with, i.e. liquidity or other factors not intended to be measured are taken into account as risk factors by the market participants, distorting the market probabilities.
+The effects of manipulation and biases are also internal challenges that prediction markets need to deal with, i.e., liquidity or other factors not intended to be measured are taken into account as risk factors by the market participants, distorting the market probabilities.
 Prediction markets may also be subject to speculative bubbles.
-For example, in the year 2000 IEM presidential futures markets, seeming "inaccuracy" comes from buying that occurred on or after Election Day, 11/7/00, but, by then, the trend was clear.
+For example, in the year 2000, IEM presidential futures markets, seeming "inaccuracy" comes from buying that occurred on or after Election Day, 11/7/00, but, by then, the trend was clear.

 There can also be direct attempts to manipulate such markets.
-In the Tradesports 2004 presidential markets there was an apparent manipulation effort.
+In the Tradesports 2004 presidential markets, there was an apparent manipulation effort.
 An anonymous trader sold short so many Bush 2004 presidential futures contracts that the price was driven to zero, implying a zero percent chance that Bush would win.
 The only rational purpose of such a trade would be an attempt to manipulate the market in a strategy called a "bear raid".
-If this was a deliberate manipulation effort it failed, however, as the price of the contract rebounded rapidly to its previous level.
+If this were a deliberate manipulation effort, it failed, however, as the price of the contract rebounded rapidly to its previous level.
 As more press attention is paid to prediction markets, it is likely that more groups will be motivated to manipulate them.
-However, in practice, such attempts at manipulation have always proven to be very short lived.
-In their paper entitled "Information Aggregation and Manipulation in an Experimental Market" (2005), Hanson, Oprea and Porter (George Mason U), show how attempts at market manipulation can in fact end up increasing the accuracy of the market because they provide that much more profit incentive to bet against the manipulator.
+However, in practice, such attempts at manipulation have always proven to be very short-lived.
+In their paper entitled "Information Aggregation and Manipulation in an Experimental Market" (2005), Hanson, Oprea, and Porter (George Mason U), show how attempts at market manipulation can in fact end up increasing the accuracy of the market because they provide that much more profit incentive to bet against the manipulator.

 Using real-money prediction market contracts as a form of insurance can also affect the price of the contract.
 For example, if the election of a leader is perceived as negatively impacting the economy, traders may buy shares of that leader being elected, as a hedge.